ddervs/restaurant-review-map/README.md

 ## Updating data

 There is a Github Actions workflow to autoupdate with new reviews each week.
-If there is any problematic data please create a Github Issue; or, even better, submit a PR with an edit to the SQLite db file directly.
+If there is any problematic data please create a Github Issue; or, even better, submit a PR with an edit to the SQLite file [./reviews.sql](./reviews.sql) directly.

 No warranty, liability or support promised.
-This is a weekend project that may be useful to others.
+This is a weekend project that is shared in case it is useful to other people.